 - Direct discrimination is where a person is treated less favourably than another because of a protected characteristic.
-However, discrimination may be lawful if there is an occupational requirement which is core to a job role and a proportionate means of achieving a legitimate aim. - Indirect discrimination means putting in place, a rule or policy or way of doing things that has a worse impact on someone with a protected characteristic than someone without one, when this cannot be objectively justified. - Harassment is where there is unwanted behaviour related to a protected characteristic (other than marriage and civil partnership, and pregnancy and maternity) which has the purpose or effect of violating someone's dignity or which creates a hostile, degrading, humiliating or offensive environment.
-It does not matter whether or not this effect was intended by the person responsible for the conduct. - Associative discrimination is where the individual treated less favourably does not have a protected characteristic but is discriminated against because of their association with someone who does e.g. the parent of a disabled child. - Perceptive discrimination is where the individual discriminated against or harassed does not have a protected characteristic but they are perceived to have a protected characteristic. - Third-party harassment occurs where an employee is harassed by third parties such as service users, due to a protected characteristic. - Victimisation is treating someone unfavourably because they have taken some form of action relating to the Equality Act i.e. because they have supported a complaint or raised a grievance under the Equality Act 2010, or because they are suspected of doing so.
-However, an employee is not protected from victimisation if they acted maliciously or made or supported an untrue complaint.
+However, discrimination may be lawful if there is an occupational requirement which is core to a job role and a proportionate means of achieving a legitimate aim. - Indirect discrimination means putting in place, a rule or policy or practice that has a worse impact on someone with a protected characteristic than someone without one, when this cannot be objectively justified. - Harassment is where there is unwanted behaviour related to a protected characteristic which has the purpose or effect of violating someone's dignity or which creates a hostile, degrading, humiliating or offensive environment.
+It does not matter whether or not this effect was intended by the person responsible for the conduct. - Associative discrimination is where the individual treated less favourably does not have a protected characteristic but is discriminated against because of their association with someone who does e.g. the parent of a disabled child. - Perceptive discrimination is where the individual discriminated against or harassed does not have a protected characteristic but they are perceived to have a protected characteristic. - Third-party harassment occurs where an employee is harassed by third parties such as service users, due to a protected characteristic.

-• Failure to make reasonable adjustments is where a rule or policy or way of doing things has a worse impact on someone with a protected characteristic compared with someone who does not have that protected characteristic and the employer has failed to make a reasonable adjustment.
+- Victimisation is retaliation against someone who has complaint or has supported someone else's complaint about discrimination or harassment.
+This includes where someone mistakenly believes that the person victimised has done so.
+However, an employee is not protected from victimisation if they acted maliciously or made or supported an untrue complaint. - Failure to make reasonable adjustments is where a rule or policy or way of doing things has a worse impact on someone with a protected characteristic compared with someone who does not have that protected characteristic and the employer has failed to make a reasonable adjustment.
 Whilst the Equality Act refers to reasonable adjustments with regards to disability, it may also be discriminatory to ignore making reasonable adjustments for people with other protected characteristics (for example to enable someone to respect a religious belief, providing gender neutral toilets, making adjustments for a woman experiencing severe menopausal symptoms etc).